Hard boiled thrillers don’t come much tougher, or more violent, than Chandler, Spillane and Hammett. Classics? Or relics? You decide.

 Casual violence and sexism

-When I first read Kiss Me, Deadly in the ’80s, I was shocked by the casual violence and sexism.
+When I first read Kiss Me, Deadly in the ’80s, the casual violence and sexism shocked me.

-A few pages in, Hammer and the “satin-skinned blonde” are attacked.
-Hammer awakes to witness thugs torturing the woman to death, naked, in detail too graphic to include here.
+A few pages in, thugs attack Hammer and the “satin-skinned blonde”.
+Hammer awakes to witness men torturing the woman to death, naked, in detail too graphic to include here.